-- Marion County compares unfavorably to U.S. averages for rates of COVID-19 cases and mortality per 100,000, percent of adults fully vaccinated, and percent hesitant about receiving the vaccine. - Hamilton County compares unfavorably to U.S. averages for the rate of COVID-19 cases.
+- Marion County compares unfavorably to U.S. averages for rates of COVID-19 cases and mortality per 100,000, percent of adults fully vaccinated, and percent hesitant about receiving the vaccine. - Johnson County compares unfavorably to U.S. averages for rates of COVID-19 cases and mortality per 100,000, and percent hesitant about receiving the vaccine.